dominicduffin1/python-turtle-art-canvas/README.md

 ## Running the program

-- TODO
+You need to have Python 3 installed on your computer.
+Python can be downloaded [here](https://www.python.org/downloads/).
+Or use your favorite package manager.

+### Windows

+To run the program, open the root directory in your terminal and type `python main.py`.
+If you have mutliple versions of Python installed on your computer, you can use `py -<version number> main.py` for example `py -3.9 main.py` to ensure you are using Python 3 and not Python 2.

+### Mac

+### Linux

 ## Roadmap

 2021: Start accepting contributions to a basic Turtle Graphics canvas.
-2022 onwards: Build on this by creating a user interface and multiple canvases.
+2022 onwards: Build on this by creating a user interface, probably a command line interface, and multiple canvases.

 Other ideas on how to extend the project are welcome and can be put forward at any time using the 'Suggestion' issue template.